 PTO SUSTAINING FUND

-The State of Arizona has cut education funding in the middle of this school year, and will likely continue to make drastic cuts next year.
+The State of Arizona has cut education funding.
 This greatly and directly impacts the financial viability of our school and others throughout FH and the state.
 Additionally, state funding has always remained below the baseline needs of our school and fortunately generous parents and community members have underwritten this deficit.
 Adding to the decreased funding is that the total number of students is down from past years here and at all FH schools.
 Therefore, it is essential that we begin the development of a "Sustaining Fund" that would meet specific and ongoing needs of our school.
 This fund would be coordinated with the administration but controlled by the PTO.

 Reasons for a Sustaining Fund

 - Support continued LOW Teacher: Student ratios for individualized attention.

 - Support choir, band, music, physical education, art, science, tech, foreign language, reading.